 Can cystic fibrosis be prevented?

-- Choose prenatal diagnosis (the fetus can be checked for CF at 10 to 12 weeks and 15 to 20 weeks gestation)
+the baby can be checked for CF at 10 to 12 weeks and 15 to 20 weeks during

 Living with cystic fibrosis